My Little Pony: Fighting is Magic

 has joined the Mane6 team to design all-new characters.
 Also on March 27, 2013, the Skullgirls

 Indiegogo campaign raised $725,000 USD, allowing Mane6 use of that game's engine for free.
+In January 2014, Lauren Faust revealed the first un-finalized character design for a reindeer character.

 Anything that has not been officially confirmed goes on the Wild Mass Guessing page.